 2. Manual update

-The second method is to create a workflow which automatically updates specific fields in a contact’s HubSpot record when one specific property is changed.
-For example, you can set up workflows to say that if you switch a contact from marketing and give them a sales owner, their lifecycle stage automatically updates to sales.
-Similarly, if you update a lifecycle stage from MQL to SQL, you can force HubSpot to ensure the contact has a lead owner.
+Without lead scoring, you’ll have to create a workflow which automatically updates specific fields in a contact’s HubSpot record when one specific property is changed.
+For example, you can set up a workflow to say, ‘if you switch a contact from marketing and give them a sales owner, update their lifecycle stage to SQL’.
+Similarly, if you update a contact’s lifecycle stage from MQL to SQL, you can force HubSpot to ensure the contact is automatically assigned a lead owner.

 The creation of deals for new opportunities